Skip to content

 Determine the Size/Capacity You’ll Need

 Nobody knows exactly how big their homes are, but there are some broad rules.
-You’ll need around 400-600 cubic feet for a moderately clean residence.
-Properly clean all surfaces without continuously replacing filters, emptying them, and restarting is ideal for individuals with no time to vacuum or allergies every day.
+For a moderately clean residence, you’ll need around 400-600 cubic feet.
+Properly cleaning all surfaces without continuously replacing filters, emptying them, and restarting is ideal for individuals with no time to vacuum or allergies daily.

 How do I know what Shop-Vac to get?